35. In Love With Spring: My Novel Online

-She nodded.
+“Okay.”
 Her knees were weak as she sat.
 Funny how her daughters could tell her all day long that she was pretty, but the minute a man said it, it brought such a glow.

-Mom, crying too, and handed him a couple of tissues.
+Mom, crying too, handed him a couple of tissues.
 Then they turned their attention to the front.

 Lisbeth felt a strange chill run through her, and for some reason, turned and looked over at the parking lot.
 And there was Kevin.
 She let out a gasp loud enough for Jules and Allie to hear, and they followed her gaze.